UMD: A Globally Connected University

 Matthew Aruch is the Program Director and Assistant Director of the College Park Scholars Science, Science Technology and Society program and PhD student in International Education Policy.
-Matthew has been working with groups of UMD students in Ecuador since the summer of 2012.
-Participating students will be amazed by the incredible biological, geography and cultural diversity we will have the opportunity to explore in our 3 weeks in Ecuador.
+Matthew has been working with groups of UMD students in Brazil since the summer of 2014.
+Participating students will be amazed by the incredible biological, geography and cultural diversity we will have the opportunity to explore in our 3 weeks in Brazil.
 In addition to the Brazil summer program, he leads a winter program to Ecuador.
 He has a bachelor's degree in Biology and mater's in education from Mary Washington College and a master's degree in International Education Policy from the Harvard Graduate School of Education.

 For course, itinerary or in-country information, please contact the Program Director.
 For general questions or assistance with applying, contact EA Short-term Programs

 As a part of this program, you will engage in the following:

 - Coursework and time spent at Pinkaiti Research Station where you will observe and learn about the use of trees, plants, and animals by the Kayapo, logging practices and impacts in Amazon forest, tree and animal biology, and Amazon forest conservation.